 Group counseling is often the most beneficial option for addressing many student concerns.
 This is particularly true for students wanting to better understand themselves, aspects of their identities, and how they relate to others.
 Groups meet weekly throughout the semester, typically consist of 5-10 students, and are free and unlimited.
 If you are interested in joining a group, please schedule an initial consultation.
 For most groups, an informational pre-group meeting with the group facilitators is scheduled before the group begins.
-All Fall 2021 groups will meet through Zoom.
+Each Summer 2022 group will be offered either virtually via Zoom or in-person.
+Please check individual group descriptions for details about format.

 Thursdays | 1:30 PM - 2:45 PM